+Are you thinking about bringing a dog into your life and wondering, “Is the Cocker Spaniel breed right for me?”
 My heart beats dog®, and truth be told, it thumps with extra beats in a canine rhythm for American Cocker Spaniels.
-As a 25-year veteran to the Cocker Spaniel world, I am often asked in my travels and online, “Is a Cocker Spaniel the right dog for me?”
-Here’s the scoop.
+As a 30+-year veteran of the Cocker Spaniel world, I am often asked about this stunning breed.

 The Cocker Spaniel has an interesting history.
-It is believed that spaniels originated in Spain, and Chaucer first wrote about them in the year 1340 in the book, Canterbury Tales (more specifically The Wife of Bath).
-However, archeologists have found models of dogs resembling spaniels on ancient Egyptian tombs.
+It is believed that spaniels originated in Spain, and Chaucer first wrote about them in the year 1340 in the book Canterbury Tales (more specifically, The Wife of Bath and the word “Spanyells.”).
+However, archeologists have found models of dogs resembling spaniels in ancient Egyptian tombs.

-The wide eyes of melted chocolate and the adorable little face of a blonde Cocker in The Big Book of Dogs, I was immediately captivated with the breed.
-“Someday I’ll have a dog just like that” my 7-year-old self made a mental note.
+With the wide eyes of melted chocolate and the adorable little face of a blonde Cocker in The Big Book of Dogs, I was immediately captivated by the breed.
+“Someday, I’ll have a dog just like that” my 7-year-old self made a mental note.

 The overall care for a Cocker on a scale of 0-10, with 0 being none and 10 being tons is about an 8.
 In the Cocker Spaniel Handbook, D. Caroline Coile, Ph.D., writes, “The Cocker coat care requires dedication and know-how.
 Fortunately, you have choices.”